Fahaxikim/Fahaxikim/README.md

-- 👋 Hi, I’m @Fahaxikim
+- 👋 Hi, I’m @Fahaxikim.
-- 👀 I’m interested in eating
+- 👀 I’m interested in eating.
-- 🌱 I’m currently learning Cocos Engineering
+- 🌱 I’m currently learning Cocos Engineering.
-- 💞️ I’m looking to collaborate on learning
+- 💞️ I’m looking to collaborate on learning.
 - 📫 How to reach me ...

 <!---